-As of December 31, 2021, we owned or leased 31 facilities in a total of six countries, which includes a 49% equity interest in a manufacturing joint venture in China.
+As of December 31, 2022, we owned or leased 31 facilities in a total of six countries, which includes a 49% equity interest in a manufacturing joint venture in China.
 Utilization of these sites may vary with product mix and economic, seasonal, and other business conditions.
 Our plants generally have sufficient capacity for existing needs and expected near-term growth.
 These plants are generally well maintained, in good operating condition, and suitable and adequate for their use.
-The following table lists the locations of our facilities by segment.
+Due to a strategic shift to focus on growth opportunities and ongoing efforts to optimize the Company's manufacturing footprint, we plan to cease manufacturing operations at several facilities during 2023.
+The following table lists the current locations of our facilities by segment.